ZeroIntensity/pointers.py/docs/allocation.md

 The size that we pass to `malloc` must match the data we move to the memory.
 In the example above, the string `"abc"` has a size of 52 bytes.

-If you give an invalid size, then a `MemoryError` is raised.
+If you give an invalid size, then an `InvalidSizeError` is raised.

 ### Identity checking